-Total free reserves of the charity at 31 March 2023 were £4.5m (31 March 2022: £4.1m).
-Free reserves comprise those funds that are freely available to spend on any of the charity's purposes.
-These exclude restricted funds and tangible fixed assets held for the charity's use.
-The surplus has contributed to an increase in reserves.
+The Charity needs a level of free reserves to continue with core services in the event of a reduction in income or loss of funding.
+Total free reserves of the Charity as at 31 March 2024 were £6.0m (31 March 2023: £4.6m).
+Free reserves comprise those funds that are freely available to spend on any of the Charity's purposes and exclude restricted funds and tangible fixed assets held for the Charity's use.
+The 2023/24 surplus has contributed to a significant increase in reserves.